Satyam354/OIB-SIP/README.md

 #  OIB-SIP [Oasis-Infobyte] Internship Tasks Repository

-   Welcome to the CodSoft Internship Tasks Repository!
+   Welcome to the Oasis-Infobyte Tasks Repository!
 This repository contains all the tasks I have completed during my internship at [Oasis-Infobyte].
 Each task is organized into separate folders for easy reference.

 ## Table of Contents